Andrew Wylie (college president)

 Andrew Wylie (April 12, 1789 – November 11, 1851) was an American academic and theologian, who was president of Jefferson College (1811–1816) and Washington College (1816–1828) before becoming the first president of Indiana University (1829–1851).

 Early life and education

 The son of Adam Wylie, a Presbyterian immigrant of Scottish descent from County Antrim, Ireland and farmer in Fayette County, Pennsylvania, Andrew was educated at home and in local schools in Washington County, Pennsylvania.
 In 1804, at age fifteen, Wylie entered Jefferson College, in Canonsburg, Pennsylvania.
 He graduated with honors in 1810 and was immediately appointed a tutor at the college.

 President of Jefferson and Washington Colleges

 The next year, in 1811, Wylie was elected unanimously to serve as president of Jefferson College.
 He was licensed to preach in 1812, and in 1813 was ordained as a Presbyterian minister.
-In 1813 he married Margaret Ritchie, daughter of a wealthy Canonsburg merchant.
+In 1813 he married Margaret Ritchie, daughter of Craig Richie, a wealthy Canonsburg merchant.

 Wylie was elected a member of the American Antiquarian Society in 1815.